Provence Pilgrimage

 Disclaimer

 The information in this trip details document has been compiled with care and is provided in good faith.
-However it is subject to change, and does not form part of the contract between the client and the operator.
-The itinerary featured is correct at time of printing.
-It may differ slightly to the one in the brochure.
-Occasionally our itineraries change as we make improvements that stem from past travellers, comments and our own research.
+However, it is subject to change, and does not form part of the contract between the client and the operator.
+The itinerary featured is correct at the time of printing.
+It may differ slightly from the one in the brochure.
+Occasionally, our itineraries change as we make improvements based on past travellers’ comments and our own research.
 Sometimes it can be a small change like adding an extra meal along the itinerary.
-Sometimes the change may result in us altering the tour for the coming year.
+Sometimes the change may lead us to alter the tour for the coming year.
 Ultimately, our goal is to provide you with the most rewarding experience.
 Please note that our brochure is usually released in November each year.
-If you have booked from the previous brochure you may find there have been some changes to the itinerary.
+If you have booked from the previous brochure, you may find there have been some changes to the itinerary.

-VERY IMPORTANT: Please ensure that you print a final copy of your Trip Details to review a couple of days prior to travel, in case there have been changes that affect your plans.
+VERY IMPORTANT: Please print a final copy of your Trip Details to review a couple of days before travel, in case there have been any changes that affect your plans.

 Itinerary Disclaimer

-While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
+While we intend to adhere to the route described below, there is some flexibility built into the itinerary, and on occasion it may be necessary or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
-Due to our style of travel and the regions we visit, travel can be unpredictable.
-The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
-Aboard expedition trips visits to research stations depend on final permission.
+Due to our travel style and the regions we visit, travel can be unpredictable.
+The Trip Details document is a general guide to the tour and region, and any mention of specific destinations or wildlife is not a guarantee that they will be visited or encountered.
+Aboard expedition trips, visits to research stations depend on final permission.

-Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.
+Additionally, any travel times listed are approximations only and may vary due to local circumstances.

 TERMS & CONDITIONS